 Infant Acid Reflux Solutions uses evidence based medicine to provide information to help families with babies suffering from infant acid reflux.
 Here are some key resources for you to review carefully with your medical team.

 MSPI stands for Milk and Soy - Protein Intolerance.
-The evidence based medicine that supports the diagnosis of this condition that effects about 85,000 infants a year, is that it is triggered by proteins found in milk and soy and is the most common food-related intolerance among infants.
+The evidence based medicine that supports the diagnosis of this condition that effects about 85,000 infants a year, is that it is triggered by proteins found in milk and soy and is one of the most common food-related intolerance among infants.

 Source: WIKIPEDIA Milk soy protein intolerance page

 FPIES stands for Food Protein-Induced Enterocolitis syndrome and is a severe systemic response to food protein that typically occurs in 1-4 hours after the ingestion of the trigger food.
 It typically develops in the first few years of life.